PLOCH ART GALLERY SEASON ARCHIVE

 Emily Belknap uses large stone sculpture to create a sense of time, describing its impact on nature.
 By focusing on simple patterns and movements, she reminds us of how fragile a moment can be.
 Belknap graduated from the Milwaukee Institute of Art and Design in 2007.
 She has shown her work throughout the Milwaukee area, including the Museum of Wisconsin Art, the Mitchell Park Domes, and has also participated in three Hidden River Arts Festivals.

-PAST 2009-2010 EXHIBITIONS
+2009-2010 EXHIBITIONS

 Presenting Sponsor • Lyle Husar Designs